sowjanyacv/Food-Print/README.md

 We use an OCR API to detect text in the receipt image and take into account the seasonality and type of the food items to calculate their carbon footprint.

+We built our app with the security of our users in mind: we use cookie session for authentication and hash users' passwords with bycryptjs before storing them in the database.

 ## Future improvements
 - Implementing reminders via mobile messaging (SMS, WhatsApp, Telegram)
 - Connecting users to local food producers with search and messaging features